 Do NOT deworm on a schedule.

 Contrary to recommendations given when dewormers first became available, deworming should not be scheduled.
 We now know scheduling treatment accelerates resistance, and chemical deworming should NOT be preventive.
-Parasite numbers wax and wane during different seasons, and in different conditions.
-Lactating does will likely be more susceptible to parasite burdens than a dry doe, and bucks are more likely to be susceptible in rut, etc….As detailed in the “Barber Pole Worm” article in the Winter 2017 newsletter, Barber Pole worms and other internal parasites thrive in certain conditions and will have lower survival rates in others.
+Parasite numbers wax and wane during different seasons and in different conditions.
+Lactating does will likely be more susceptible to parasite burdens than a dry doe, and bucks are more likely to be susceptible in rut, etc….As detailed in the “Barber Pole Worm” blog post, Barber Pole worms and other internal parasites thrive in certain conditions and will have lower survival rates in others.
 For example, Barber Pole worm eggs and larvae survive very well in warm, humid conditions, but use up their energy stores very quickly in dry heat.
 Learn about the life cycle and preferred conditions of the parasites your herd is dealing with to better manage them – Goat Biology.com has some excellent animated slides detailing the lives of common goat parasites.
 The American Consortium for Small Ruminant Parasite Control offers many articles and files on the subject, as well.

 RULE THREE Deworm only the animals that require treatment.
 By selecting only animals that need deworming versus deworming the entire herd, the goat-keeper does not expose all worms to the chemical, thereby slowing the worm’s ability to develop genes to resist the anthelmentic.
 The idea of leaving unexposed parasites is called refugia.
 The Latin term means “in refuge.”
 By leaving untreated animals and therefore unexposed worms, there will be few resistant worms to mate with many susceptible worms, and the resistant genes will be diluted in the next generation.
 Refugia refers both to adult worms not exposed to dewormer and the larvae and eggs on pasture that were not the product of resistant worms.